-Active an initiated sorority member attending college
+Active or Collegiate is an initiated sorority member attending college

 Alumna (plural is alumnae) an initiated sorority member who is no longer an active

 Bid a formal invitation to join a specific sorority

 Chapter an organized group of women representing a national sorority.
 Collegiate chapters are found on college campuses.
 Almunae chapters are usually organized by geographic areas to support their collegiate chapters